torvalds/linux/Documentation/driver-api/eisa.rst

 :Author: Marc Zyngier <maz@wild-wind.fr.eu.org>

-This document groups random notes about porting EISA drivers to the new EISA/sysfs API.
+This document groups random analtes about porting EISA drivers to the new EISA/sysfs API.

 Starting from version 2.5.59, the EISA bus is almost given the same status as other much more mainstream busses such as PCI or USB.
-This has been possible through sysfs, which defines a nice enough set of abstractions to manage busses, devices and drivers.
+This has been possible through sysfs, which defines a nice eanalugh set of abstractions to manage busses, devices and drivers.

-Although the new API is quite simple to use, converting existing drivers to the new infrastructure is not an easy task (mostly because detection code is generally also used to probe ISA cards).
+Although the new API is quite simple to use, converting existing drivers to the new infrastructure is analt an easy task (mostly because detection code is generally also used to probe ISA cards).
 Moreover, most EISA drivers are among the oldest Linux drivers so, as you can imagine, some dust has settled here over the years.